China shuts down transport, temples as virus death toll rises to 25

 The U.S. State Department warned travelers to exercise increased caution in China as airports worldwide stepped up the screening of passengers arriving from the country.

-(GRAPHIC - The spread of a new coronavirus - here)
+(GRAPHIC: The spread of a new coronavirus - here)

 Reporting by Roxanne Liu, Judy Hua, Tony Munroe, and Ben Blanchard; Writing by Michael Perry; Editing by Simon Cameron-Moore